-- Informal Kinship Care where somone lives or has lived with extended family.
-These people may be, or have been, subject to a court order under "Section 11" of the Children's (Scotland) Act 1995 or living in a completely private arrangement with no local authority involvement at all.
-These students are not considered eligible for the care experienced bursary however, the college may take the decision the students in informal care arranagements are self-supporting and allocate a higher rate of funding on this basis. - Young people who have been the subject of action by a local authority under "Section 22" of the Children's (Scotland) Act 1995 (whose invovlement with social work services is on a voluntary basis). - Young people who are or have been in respite care. - Young people referred to a local authority under "Section 68(5)" of the Children's Hearings Scotland Act 2011 as this is a Voluntary Supervision Order. - Young people who have been on a child protection register only. - Young people who are involved with other social work services such as: - School based intervention services. - Young person's support teams. - Crisis intervention teams.
+- Informal Kinship Care: Where someone lives or has lived with extended family.
+These people may be, or have been, subject to a court order under "Section 11" of the Children's (Scotland) Act 1995 or living in a completely private arrangement with no local authority involvement at all. - Young people who have been the subject of action by a local authority under "Section 22" of the Children's (Scotland) Act 1995 (whose involvement with social work services is on a voluntary basis). - Young people who are or have been in respite care. - Young people referred to a local authority under "Section 68(5)" of the Children's Hearings (Scotland) Act 2011 as this is a Voluntary Supervision Order. - Young people who have been on a child protection register only. - Young people who are involved with other social work services such as: - School based intervention services. - Young person's support teams. - o Crisis intervention teams.